suryapratapverma-09/SIHINDIAPOSTAPP/README.md

+My contribution in this project in web developemt
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.